ICS2O-Gallo/10c-cpt-timothy-and-nicholas/README.md

 ## Controls
 Plane game can be controlled with only two buttons.

-• Pressing UPARROW `↑` moves the plane up
+• Pressing UPARROW `↑` moves the plane up.

-• Pressing DOWNARROW `↓` moves the plane down
+• Pressing DOWNARROW `↓` moves the plane down.

+• Pressing `ESCAPE` while playing the game will result in an immediate ending of the round.

+• Pressing `SPACE` while playing the game will pause the game.
+This can only be done **twice** per round.

 ## Menus
 When entering the game, three buttons can be found.
 From left to right, these three buttons are: leaderboards, play, and shop.